 1. Make Metadata Matter.
 When you're applying the metadata to your project, think about who might be looking at it and when.
 Do you need to check for particular part codes?
 Bring 'em in and properly associate them.

 2. Keep it in the Family.
-When you make a custom family - make sure it's put in a correct category--of it's somewhat ambiguous, group it with the elements that will be inspected on the same walk through.
+When you make a custom family - make sure it's put in a correct category.
+If the element is ambiguous, group it with the elements that will be inspected on the same walk through.
 Since your labelling matters, make it something that a worker on the jobsite can toggle on and off on purpose.